 F.A.C.E.
 (Family And Community Education):

-F.A.C.E. is a free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
-It is a no fee program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
+F.A.C.E. is a cost-free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
+It is program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
 No appointment is necessary.

 Dr. Joshua Dittmer is Medical Director for First Step Services, LLC.
 Dr. Dittmer is an active contributor to the field of Psychiatry.
 A graduate of Boston University, he is a board-certified physician who specialize in the diagnosis and treatment of mental disorders.
 Dr. Dittmer provides supervision to all our therapists and counselors to ensure each individual in our programs receive the highest quality clinical care.